 2-1 The interpretation of SVD.
-The operator of transformation \mathbf{M} is decomposed into rotation \mathbf{U} , scaling Σ and rotation back $\mathbf{V^T}$ 25 2-2 The CP decomposition scheme.
+The operator of transformation \mathbf{M} is de- 05 0.0 composed into rotation U, scaling Σ and rotation back \mathbf{V}^{T} 25 2-2 The CP decomposition scheme.
 27 2-3 The scheme of Tucker decomposition in a case of 3-d tensor.
-The source of the image: Cichocki et al. [2016] 29 2-4 The example of computation tensor elements via it's TT representation.
+The 20 0.4 source of the image: Cichocki et al. [2016].
+29 2-4 The example of computation tensor elements via it's TT representa- tion.
 Source of the image: [Xu et al., 2022] 30 2-5 Examples of triples in a Knowledge Graph.
-Source of the image: Ji et al. [2020] 34 2-6 2-7 The computational graph of the GPT-2 model 36 2-8 former block 37 37 3-1 The scheme of CPD in case of informational embedding 42 3-2 Intersections of objects and subjects entities in FB15k237 training batches 48 3-3 MRR scores in dependence of embedding ranks 49 3-4 Hit@1 scores in dependence of embedding ranks 49 3-5 The scheme of the augmented computational graph of the Neural 10 3-6 Network 51 F 1 final score of the triple candidates.
+Source of the image: Ji et al. [2020] 34 2-6 The scheme of the GPT-2 model.
+36 2-7 Visualization of Query, Key and Value claculation inside the trans- former block.
+37 2-8 Visualization of attention calculation inside the transformer block 37 3-1 The scheme of CPD in case of informational embedding 42 3-2 Intersections of objects and subjects entities in FB15k237 training batches.
+48 3-3 MRR scores in dependence of embedding ranks.
+49 3-4 Hit@1 scores in dependence of embedding ranks.
+49 3-5 The scheme of the augmented computational graph of the Neural Network.
+51 3-6 Text2Graph method used in our experiments: 1-Hop QA pipeline.
+First, we take an original entity and relation embeddings.
+The ques- tion is embedded using m-BERT.
+This embedding is then processed by MLP, yielding candidate representations of an object, relation, and subject.
+The sum of the subject, relation, and object cosines is the final score of the triple candidates.
 55 5-1 The scheme of 4-cores TTM representation of weight matrix in the GPT-2 small FC layer.
-The dimensions of the initial matrix are decomposed into 4 factors.
+The dimentions of the initial matrix are de- composed into 4 factors.
 The matrix is reshaped to these factors.
 Then the axis is permuted in such a way that the input and output dimensions are adjacent.
 The black digits indicate the size of the axes, and the light blue digits indicate their number 73

 6-1 The comparative QA workflow.
 A user submits a comparative ques- tion, the NLU module identifies compared objects and aspects and transfers them to CAM to retrieves comparative arguments.
-Then, the NLG module represents the arguments in textual form .
-84 6-2 The interface of the Comparative Question Answering System (Co- QAS) .
-85 6-3 Dependence of ROUGE metrics on the maximum length of the gen- erated sequence (CTRL model) .
+Then, 0.4 the NLG module represents the arguments in textual form .
+84 6-2 The interface of the Comparative Question Answering System (Co- 05 0.0 QAS).
+85 6-3 Dependence of ROUGE metrics on the maximum length of the gen- 0.0 0.1 erated sequence (CTRL model). .
 88 6-4 The late interaction matching scheme, which is used in the ColBERT model.
-The similarity of the query and document is the sum of the scores between every query token and the most similar document token.
-Source of the image: [Khattab and Zaharia, 2020] 107 6-5 • • • • • • • • • • • • • • • • • • • • ible", in ColBERT.
+The similarity of the query and document is the sum of the scores between every query token and the most similar document ~ ~ token.
+Source of the image: [Khattab and Zaharia, 2020] .
+107 6-5 First row: singular values for the 1-st module layer, "uncompress- ible", in ColBERT.
 Gradual slope of spectrum is less sharp.
-Second row: singular values for the 4-th module layer, "compressible", in ColBERT.
+Second row: singular values for the 4-th module layer,"compressible", in ColBERT.
 Gradual slope of spectrum is more sharp .
-112 7-1 Trade-off between accuracy and compression rate for GLUE tasks: Single-train and Double-train averages over all tasks 127 7-2 Comparison of compression methods for GLUE, Detox, and XSUM with Double-train setup.
-128 7-3 • - task-oriented fine-tuning and further compression (Single-train) 129 G 1 1 1 (4 8 1 1 1)
+112 7-1 Trade-off between accuracy and compression rate for GLUE tasks: Single-train and Double-train average over all tasks.
+127 7-2 Comparison of compression methods for GLUE, Detox, XSUM with 121 • 4 Double-train setup.
+128 7-3 Results for GLUE benchmark for bert-base-uncased model, with task- 120 .
+0 oriented fine-tuning and further compression (Single-train).
+129 120